Limit Theorems for Network Data without Metric Structure: Properties of Functional Dependence

 \section{Properties of Functional Dependence}

-In this section, we establish some inequalities, laws of large numbers (LLN), and central limit theorems (CLT) using FDM.
-These tools are indispensable to derive asymptotic theories for statistical and econometric models.
+In this section, we establish a moment inequality, a concentration inequality, laws of large numbers (LLN), and central limit theorems (CLTs) using the FDM.
+These tools are essential for deriving asymptotic theory in statistical and econometric models.